-These business requirements are traceable to the technical specifications outlined in Section Two of this guide.
-These requirements are complimented by the function and technical requirements also located in Section Two.
+The following business requirements are traceable to the technical specifications outlined in Section Two of this guide.
+These requirements are complimented by the functional and technical requirements also located in Section Two.

 The following chart outlines the business requirements referenced: